Fortellis/fortellis-cli/README.md

 DESCRIPTION
   ...
-  Add either an API Spec, API Docs, or Permissions file to the repository.
+  Add an API Spec file to the local repository.

-  The file name can be specified, or if '*' is entered as a file name the file which is in the proper diretory (specs/docs/permissions) will be added to the repository.
+  Once in the repository, the file will be eligable to be pushed to fortellis.
 ```

 _See code: [src/commands/add.js](https://github.com/deastland/fortellis-cli/blob/v0.0.0/src/commands/add.js)_